-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Gulfstream Natural Gas System, L.L.C. as of December 31, 2015 and 2014, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2015, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, such financial statements present fairly, in all material respects, the financial position of Gulfstream Natural Gas System, L.L.C. as of December 31, 2016 and 2015, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-loitte ?
-Tauche LLP
+latte?
+Touch LLP

-February 26, 2016
+February 22, 2017